liubo0902/ComfyUI_InfiniteYou/README.md

 pip install -r requirements.txt
 ```

+* Our InfiniteYou node has been added to the official Comfy Registry to ease installation: https://registry.comfy.org/publishers/yuminjia/nodes/infiniteyou.
+Therefore, you can also search `ComfyUI_InfiniteYou` in the ComfyUI Node Manager to install this official node.

 ### Memory Requirements

 The full-performance BF16 model inference requires a peak VRAM of around **43GB**.
 Running with FP8 precision requires a peak VRAM of around **24GB**.